logikum/md-web-site/contents/en/comedies/the-merchant-of-venice.md

 A broken Shylock accepts.
 News arrives that Antonio’s remaining ships have returned safely.
 With the exception of Shylock, all celebrate a happy ending to the affair.

+#### Characters

+The DUKE OF VENICE.

+The PRINCE OF MOROCCO, suitors to Portia.

+The PRINCE OF ARRAGON

+ANTONIO, a merchant of Venice.

+BASSANIO, his friend, suitor likewise to Portia.

+SALANIO,
+SALARINO,
+GRATIANO, friends to Antonio and Bassanio.

+SALERIO

+LORENZO, in love with Jessica.

+SHYLOCK, a rich Jew.

+TUBAL, a Jew, his friend.

+LAUNCELOT GOBBO, the clown, servant to SHYLOCK.

+OLD GOBBO, father to Launcelot.

+LEONARDO, servant to BASSANIO.

+BALTHASAR,
+STEPHANO, servants to PORTIA.

+PORTIA, a rich heiress.

+NERISSA, her waiting-maid.

+JESSICA, daughter to SHYLOCK.

+Magnificoes of Venice, officers of the Court of Justice, gaoler, servants to Portia, and other attendants.